ZhouyangX/CardioXplorer/README.md

 This repository contains open-source resources for a modular robotic system, designed for catheter ablation procedures, and validated by trainees and cardiologists.
 However, the modular design of the robot encourages the application of the system in various fields requiring the use of catheters.

-Please make sure to reference or acknowledge the use of our repository if you find it useful.
+Please make sure to reference or acknowledge the use of our repository if you find it useful!

 ![alt text](https://github.com/ZhouyangX/CardioXplorer/blob/main/robot2.jpg)